 Unit Plan: Submit an outline of a unit plan demonstrating your systematic use of student to student feedback to support learning.
 The unit plan should include the following: structure and opportunity for student to student feedback; use of learning intentions and success criteria; goal-setting and planning to close the gap between current and target performance.

 Student Performance Data: Submit data demonstrating how learners’ performance improved as a result of student to student feedback.
 Data should include pre and post scores for three different assignments.
 Include a written description of the data and explanation of how learner growth was linked to your use of student to student feedback.
+Be sure to follow your district/charter guidelines for student privacy.

 Survey Results: Create and administer a qualitative survey to your students about your use of student to student feedback in your instruction.
 Results should indicate consistent and effective student to student feedback and an atmosphere of trust and safety.
 Submit a survey report with the survey items (questions) and data.

 Testimonial: Submit three testimonials from students that demonstrate how your instruction of skills for student to student feedback supports their learning.
+Be sure to follow your district/charter guidelines for student privacy.

 Observation Results: Submit one observation from a colleague or administrator demonstrating your use of student to student feedback in your instruction and its results for learners.
 The results may be submitted as a written anecdotal record.